Kubenet networking for Azure environments in Cloudera Data Warehouse service

 The following calculations compare kubenet to Azure CNI:

-- Azure CNI: The same basic /24 IP address subnet range can only support a maximum of 8 nodes in the cluster.
-8 nodes can only support up to 240 pods with a default maximum of 30 pods per node.
+- Azure CNI: The same basic /24 IP address subnet range can only support a maximum of 8 executor nodes in the cluster.
+8 executor nodes can only support up to 240 pods with a default maximum of 30 pods per executor node.

-The following guidelines help you to decide whether to enable the Overlay Network feature when you are activating Azure environments for CDW:
+The following guidelines help you to decide whether to enable kubenet networking when you are activating Azure environments for CDW:

-- Use the Overlay Network feature (kubenet) when the following conditions are true for
+- Use kubenet networking when the following conditions are true for your CDW

 - You have a limited IP address space.